How can I complain about my bank to AFCA?

 AFCA will mostly likely try to resolve complaints under this stream via telephone conciliation.

-If you and your bank are unable to reach an agreement during the case management phase, AFCA will send both parties their preliminary assessment of the matter.
-If either you or the bank reject that preliminary assessment, your complaint will progress to Stage 3: Decision.
+If you and your bank can’t reach an agreement during the case management phase, AFCA will send both parties their preliminary assessment of the matter.

 The relevant issues arising in the complaint and what AFCA thinks of those issues, and